Last updated - December 3, 2019

-A multi vendor store can be a possible expansion of an existing WooCommerce store.
-Alternatively, you can think of starting a new eCommerce store as a multi vendor marketplace.
-There are successful examples for both approach, and we will look into some of the aspects in building a successful marketplace.
-But first, we will look at some of the best WooCommerce multi vendor plugins more closely.
+A multi-vendor store can be a possible expansion of an existing WooCommerce store.
+Alternatively, you can think of starting a new eCommerce store as a multi-vendor marketplace.
+There are successful examples of both approaches, and we will look into some of the aspects of building a successful marketplace.
+But first, we will look at some of the best WooCommerce multi-vendor plugins more closely.

-This WooCommerce extension helps you turn your store into a marketplace with different vendors, multiple products and suitable payment options.
+This WooCommerce extension helps you turn your store into a marketplace with different vendors, multiple products, and suitable payment options.
 You can take a commission from vendors to let them sell on your site, which has a fan following built by you.
-The main advantage is that you can feature all kinds of products on the store, and even incorporate bookings.
+The main advantage is that you can feature all kinds of products in the store, and even incorporate bookings.

 You can set up the payment process such that vendors are paid only once the order is completed.
 There is also an option to delay the payment to deal with the possibility of customers returning the products.
-Furthermore, the plugin offers sales reports that gives you a bird’s eye view on sales, vendor earnings, commissions, etc.
+Furthermore, the plugin offers sales reports that give you a bird’s eye view of sales, vendor earnings, commissions, etc.

-You can purchase the single site subscription of the plugin for $79.
+You can purchase the single site subscription to the plugin for $79.
 5 site subscription is $99, and 25 site is $199.

 The plugin has a lot more features that enable smooth communication between your vendors and customers.
 You can purchase the single site license of this plugin for $99.

 This free plugin offers a bouquet of features that you otherwise see in premium plugins.
-You can manage a large number of vendors on your store quite efficiently using this plugin.
+You can manage a large number of vendors in your store quite efficiently using this plugin.
 You can approve new vendor registration manually or automatically, and manage multiple aspects using bulk actions.
-In addition, you can set commission specific to product, vendor or globally through the entire site.
+In addition, you can set commission specific to the product, vendor or globally through the entire site.
 Payments can be done instantly with the click of a button, or schedule it for a later time.
-Moreover, the plugin has a lot of features that enables simple registration process for vendors.
-And, if you want any optional features, you can checkout some of their add ons as well.
-With over 150 five star rating, and over 7000 active installs, it is really popular in the WordPress community.
+Moreover, the plugin has a lot of features that enable simple registration process for vendors.
+And, if you want any optional features, you can check out some of their add-ons as well.
+With over 150 five star rating and over 7000 active installs, it is really popular in the WordPress community.

-This is a plugin that offers a multi vendor environment that is simultaneously smooth for both vendors and the store owner.
+This is a plugin that offers a multi-vendor environment that is simultaneously smooth for both vendors and the store owner.
 The vendor and store owner both have the freedom to edit and manage product information.
 Features like approving vendors, setting commission, etc. are reserved only to the store owner.
-You can set a different commission for separate vendors, if it works on your store.
-The plugin also makes sure the url structure is SEO friendly to ensure good search engine ranking for your site.
-After all, the success of a marketplace lies in its ability to reach maximum number of audience.
+You can set a different commission for separate vendors if it works on your store.
+The plugin also makes sure the URL structure is SEO friendly to ensure good search engine ranking for your site.
+After all, the success of a marketplace lies in its ability to reach a maximum number of audience.

 You can purchase this plugin for $99.

-This is a good multi vendor plugin with a good share of advanced features.
+This is a good multi-vendor plugin with a good share of advanced features.
 The professional looking dashboard makes the sales reports quite accessible.
 It provides vendors to add their own shipping rates per product or through a table of rules.
-Multiple commission types, coupon management and fully cutomizable store banners are some of the other aspects in the feature list of this plugin.
+Multiple commission types, coupon management, and fully customizable store banners are some of the other aspects of the feature list of this plugin.
 The plugin is available for purchase at $149, which includes one year of support and updates.

 Pay close attention to each vendor

-One of the immediate challenges in managing a multi vendor environment is that you have to pay attention to each one.
-Even when you are individually selling through your store, there are multiple aspects that needs your attention.
-These include crucial elements such as inventory management, shipping, post sale support, etc. However, when you are talking multi vendor, all these aspects become manifold.
+One of the immediate challenges in managing a multi-vendor environment is that you have to pay attention to each one.
+Even when you are individually selling through your store, there are multiple aspects that need your attention.
+These include crucial elements such as inventory management, shipping, post-sale support, etc. However, when you are talking multi-vendor, all these aspects become manifold.
 Definitely, there are options to allow vendors to handle aspects of their individual set of products.
 But you need to consistently ensure that each vendor is doing a good job.
 Because, if one vendor creates a bad impression, it will reflect on the entire site.
-So, even if multi vendor sites offers opportunities of less work and more pay, you can’t completely focus your attention elsewhere.
+So, even if multi-vendor sites offer opportunities for less work and more pay, you can’t completely focus your attention elsewhere.

 In addition, you need to ensure each vendor is handling their products in a consistent manner according to your quality standards.
-Professional display of product information with quality images and good copy is a necessary requirement.
-Similarly, you have to pay attention to the shipping and fulfillment, post sale support, etc., of each vendor.
+A professional display of product information with quality images and good copy is a necessary requirement.
+Similarly, you have to pay attention to the shipping and fulfillment, post-sale support, etc., of each vendor.
 You can maintain a review system for vendors to keep them motivated to keep up your quality standards.

 Decide on an optimal commission